xinnj/helm-charts/deployment-with-clusterrole/README.md

-A starter of deployment with:
+A starter of deployment with clusterrole
-- env
-- clusterrole